876 BCE (28 Iyar 2884): This is the traditional date of death of Samuel, prophet and priest (born 2832).

 2008(28th of Iyar, 5768): Eighty year old Paul Sills, “the original director of Chicago’s The Second City” passed away today.
 (As reported by Campbell Roberston)

-2008: Brian “Horwitz hit his first major league home run on June 2, 2008, off New York Mets starting pitcher Óliver Pérez.”
+2008: Brian “Horwitz hit his first major league home run today, off New York Mets starting pitcher Óliver Pérez.”

 2008: In “Holocaust survivors passing memories to young people,” published today, The Chicago Tribune describes the “Generation to Generation” program sponsored by the Illinois Holocaust Museum and Education Center in Skokie which is designed to enable Holocaust survivors to tell their story with a young recipient to ensure that the personal memories are not lost.